Levenshulme Ophanage for Boys EP by Flash Atkins

-For the last decade, the mysterious Flash Atkins has been releasing his disco and deeply soulful tech on Paper Recordings, the label he help to co-found.
-Born Ben Davis, he is a colourful character with music to match.
+For the last decade, the mysterious Flash Atkins has been releasing his disco and deeply soulful tech on Paper Recordings, the label he helped to co-found.
+Born Ben Davis, he is a colorful character with music to match.

 For their next EP, esteemed and long running UK label Paper Recordings turns to Flash Atkins, an artist described as “a drunkard, drug user and general wrong’un.”
 Alongside one original, which is taken from and precedes a full Flash Atkins album on the label, are remixes from Doc L Junior and Richard Seaborne plus a Deaf Boys dub from Flash himself.